 Techniques for effective collaboration sessions

 So, now that you know the why of whiteboards, here are a few things to keep in mind to get the most out of your next collaborative whiteboard session with these whiteboard collaboration techniques:

 Whiteboard sessions can be fun, and while we don’t want to suppress creativity, there does need to be some direction.
 To keep the meeting purpose and agenda in focus, write out the title and goal of the meeting at the top of your whiteboard to keep everyone on the same page.
 That way you can still have an interactive session and keep things focused at the same time.

 2. Start out clean

 Chances are that the whiteboard already has all manner of scribbles and doodles on it from a previous meeting, so you’re going to want to start yours with a clean slate.
-This will maximise the writeable space and will help people feel visually organized.
+This will maximize the writeable space and will help people feel visually organized.
 However, before you wipe the board clean, take a picture of it with your phone just in case someone hasn’t done so already.
-Also, make sure to use darker colours on a white surface, otherwise people might find it hard to make out what’s being written.
+Also, make sure to use darker colors on a white surface, otherwise people might find it hard to make out what’s being written.

 3. Organize the chaos

 Productive whiteboard sessions will quickly descend into a frenzy of ideas, doodles, flows and diagrams, which is great!
 But, if things start to look too disorganized and cluttered, the gold might get lost amongst all the scribbles.
 To avoid this, try organizing ideas into sections, categories, tables and columns to keep some kind of order.
 Not only will this help keep thinking in a good direction, but it’ll also make taking down the final ideas a lot easier.